 The Hisense U7G has decent gray uniformity.
 There's a fair bit of dirty screen effect throughout the center of the screen, which can be distracting when watching sports.
 There's very little vignetting, though; the corners appear almost identical to the center of the screen.
 The near-dark uniformity is even better, with no noticeable dirty screen effect.

 The Hisense U7G has good black uniformity.
 There's some blooming around bright objects in dark scenes with local dimming disabled, but there's very little backlight bleed or uniformity issues.

 Unfortunately, enabling local dimming makes the black uniformity a bit worse, as there's significant blooming around our test cross.
 The better local dimming feature on the Hisense U8G makes a big difference here, as it can dim much tighter to the cross, resulting in significantly less blooming.

 The Hisense U7G has decent reflection handling, but it's a bit worse than the Hisense U8G.
-The semi-gloss finish diffuses reflections a bit, but reflections from direct light sources can still be distracting.
+The semi-gloss finish diffuses reflections a bit.
+Thankfully, it can get extremely bright, so you can just increase the backlight to overcome any bright glare.